-My name is Denise Kirkman and I will be Lake Intermediate’s new principal.
-This is my 23rd year in Garden Grove Unified in which I have served as an Assistant Principal at both the Intermediate and High school level, Teacher on Special Assignment, as well as an Intermediate and elementary school teacher.
+My name is Denise Kirkman and I am Lake Intermediate’s principal.
+This is my 24th year working in Garden Grove Unified in which I have served as an Assistant Principal at both the Intermediate and High school level, Teacher on Special Assignment, as well as an Intermediate and elementary school teacher.

 Lake Intermediate is here to support all students and families.
 Please do not hesitate to contact us via Parent Square, email, by telephone, or just come visit the office, our doors are open to you.

 At Lake Intermediate, our teachers and staff strive to provide daily enriching opportunities for all 600 enrolled students.
 Scholars are taught a rigorous curriculum of 21st century skills to develop college and career readiness.